Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Overview

-Students new to the C# language who already have experience with other programming languages.
+Programmers new to the C# language who possess established experience with other programming languages.

-This course is specially designed for individuals with prior programming background.
-You should also have a working knowledge of Object Oriented Programming concepts.
-If you have no prior programming experience or are not familiar with Object Oriented Programming, you should consider our "C# Programming Level 1: Introduction for Non-Programmers" course instead.
+This course is specifically designed for individuals with prior programming experience.
+You should have working familiarity with Object Oriented Programming concepts.
+If you have no prior programming background or lack familiarity with Object Oriented Programming, consider our alternative course, "C# Programming Level 1: Introduction for Non-Programmers" instead.

 Starting with the Building Blocks of C#